CoryMcCartan/wacolors/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Colorblind-friendly Colors from Washington State
+# Colorblind-friendly Palettes from Washington State

 <!-- badges: start -->
 <!-- badges: end -->